A Survey of Machine Unlearning

 \section{Introduction}

 Computer systems today hold large amounts of personal data.
 Due to the great advancement in data storage and data transfer technologies, the amount of data being produced, recorded, and processed has exploded.
 For example, four billion YouTube videos are watched every day~\cite{sari2020learning}).
 These online personal data, including digital footprints made by (or about) netizens, reflects their behaviors, interactions, and communication patterns in real-world~\cite{nguyen2019debunking}.
 Other sources of personal data include the digital content that online users create to express their ideas and opinions, such as product reviews, blog posts (e.g. Medium), status seeking (e.g. Instagram), and knowledge sharing (e.g. Wikipedia)~\cite{nguyen2021judo}.
 More recently, personal data has also expanded to include data from wearable devices~\cite{ren2022prototype}.
 On the one hand, such an abundance of data has helped to advance artificial intelligence (AI).
 However, on the other hand, it threatens the privacy of users and has led to many data breaches~\cite{cao2015towards}.
 For this reason, some users may choose to have their data completely removed from a system, especially sensitive systems such as those do with finance or healthcare~\cite{ren2022prototype}.
-Recent regulations now compel organisations to give users ``the right to be forgotten'', i.e., the right to have all or part of their data deleted from a system on request~\cite{dang2021right}.
+Recent regulations now compel organisations to give users ``the right to be forgotten'', i.e., the right to have all or part of their data deleted from a system on request~\cite{dang2021right,hawkins2023decision}.